 The LG QNED99 supports all common resolutions from the PS5 and Xbox Series X, but it doesn't support VRR.
 Unlike some other HDMI 2.1 TVs, it supports Dolby Vision with 4k @ 120Hz games.
 It also has an Auto Low Latency Mode that automatically switches the TV into Game Mode when you launch a game from a compatible device.

-The LG QNED99 has four HDMI 2.1 inputs, but we found they don't support the full 48 Gbps bandwidth.
+The LG QNED99 has four HDMI 2.1 inputs, but they don't support the full 48 Gbps bandwidth.
 Since it doesn't support 4k @ 120Hz content with chroma 4:4:4 and can't display 8k @ 60Hz signals with chroma 4:4:4 above an 8 bit color depth, it appears to be limited to 40Gbps.
-We checked with CRU to see the bandwidth, and even though it says it has a maximum of 48 Gbps, the TV doesn't take full advantage of it.
-We've seen this on other LG TVs like the LG C1 OLED.
+The CRU says it supports the full 48 Gbps bandwidth, but the TV doesn't take full advantage of it.
+It's like on other LG TVs like the LG C1 OLED.
 You can read more about the HDMI bandwidth here.

 Two of the HDMI inputs are down-facing, making them harder to reach if you wall-mount it.